kinjo/geed/README.md

     grep -Hn -e '/\*' -e '\ *\*' *.c > grep.out

-In this case, since there is no line you don't want to delete, skip the editing grep.out, straightly execute this.
+In this case, since there is no line you don't want to delete, skip to edit grep.out, straightly execute this.

     geed-del < grep.out | ed